Auditions are terrifying, right?

 About the Founder

-Mia is a professional writer and author, who created Audition Quest in 2018.
+Mia is a freelance journalist, who created Audition Quest in 2018.
 Specialising in dance, she has previously trained as a contemporary dancer.

 Mia writes for a variety of magazines, websites, blogs and authors.
 Her work is regularly published by dance companies, theatres and magazines.

-Mia is an invited guest blogger for numerous websites, including The Dance Psychologist, The Working Dancer, Medium & Bajan in Britain, and is also a featured author for Theatre Art Life.
+Mia has recently been published by The Metro and Dance International Magazine, among others.
+She is also an invited guest blogger for numerous websites, including The Dance Psychologist, The Working Dancer & Bajan in Britain, and is also a featured author for Theatre Art Life.
 She often collaborates with professional dancers and works alongside a variety of industry experts, including casting directors.

 Mia is the author of the e-books ‘How to Write an Amazing Performing Arts Personal Statement’ and ‘How to Smash Virtual Auditions’, which have sold successfully auditionquest.co.uk & Amazon.
 Mia regularly delivers workshops and online seminars aimed at improving applications, writing and audition confidence.